catherinelee274/fraud_detection/README.md

 ## Summary

-Fraudulent mobile ad clicks have become an increasingly difficult problem for advertisers as the word experiences a proliferation of smart mobile devices.
+Fraudulent mobile ad clicks have become an increasingly difficult problem for advertisers as the world experiences a proliferation of smart mobile devices.
 Advertisers pay affiliate website when their users click on one of their mobile ads.

 This compensation model has incentivized bad actors to generate fraudulent clicks on mobile ads in the hope of conning advertisers into paying them a commission.
 Advertisers must compensate affiliates even when these clicks do not result in a download of the advertised application.

 In response to this problem, we've developed a machine learning model that can predict whether a user will download an app after clicking a mobile advertisement.
-Training our model on a dataset of over 100,000 mobile advertisement clicks spanning three days, we were able to achieve 83% accuracy using XGBoost.
+Training our model on a dataset of around 100,000 mobile advertisement clicks spanning three days, we were able to achieve 83% accuracy using XGBoost.

 This model can be used by advertisers to segregate fraudulent clicks from genuine ones.
 This distinction saves advertisers significant money and thwarts bad actors.